All Episodes

 They're trying to save themselves, and they see Obama as an obstacle.

-This is a I hate to use this word because I actually I get mad when I hear people use the word important.
+This is a—I hate to use this word because I actually—I get mad when I hear people use the word important.

-And the only English, the uh proprietor could say was very important piece.
+I was once in an antique shop in Paris, and the only English that the proprietor could say was very important piece.

 What's important about it?